 We have successfully organized groups under the jurisdiction of the National Labor Relations Board, Illinois Labor Relations Board, and the Illinois Educational Labor Relations Board.

 Please contact the Illinois Council of Police office for Collective Bargaining Authorization Cards to begin the process of making ICOPs your Union of choice.
-If you have any questions, don’t hesitate to call us at our toll-free number: 1 (800) 832.7501 or contact us via the web.
+If you have any questions, don’t hesitate to call us at (630) 832-6772 or contact us via email.